Asian Contents & Film Market: History

 The market was first announced at a launch party during the Berlinale in February 2006, which the first market taking place eight months later in the Grand Hotel in Busan.
 The first market hosted 554 companies from 35 countries and 1,160 registered participants.
 The second iteration took place at the Grand Hotel before moving to Seacloud Hotel by Haeundae Beach for three years.
 As of 2011, it moved to the Busan Exhibition and Convention Center (Bexco).

+2026

+The 21st edition of the film market will run from October 10 to 13 at the Exhibition Center 2, of the Busan Exhibition and Convention Center, Busan.
+Japan is selected as the "Country of the Year – Producer Hub", as such ten Japanese producers will visit the market to introduce their country's projects and explore cooperation from producers of the various nations.

+On July 30, the Asian Project Market selected 30 projects representing 20 countries.

+On August 4, the Busan Story Market revealed 25 official selections for 2026.

+On August 20, ACFM launched the Country of Honour program in 2026 with Thailand joining as the inaugural Country of Honour.